turchan/FileManager/README.md

 # FileManager

-Desktop program for organization, managing, saving and searching information with big amount of data(files and directories).
+Desktop program for organization, managing, saving and searching information with big amount of data(files and directories) on your computer.

 ## Technologies